Universal-Collective/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [email@universalcollective.com].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project lead at [leialoha@leialoha.dev].
 All complaints will be reviewed and investigated promptly and fairly.

 All project team members are obligated to respect the privacy and security of the reporter of any incident.